Appellate Division Courthouse of New York State: 25th Street

 The primary elevation of the facade is along 25th Street to the south.
-At the center of the 25th Street elevation is a portico, which consists of a colonnade of six double-height columns supporting an entablature and a triangular pediment with sculpture.
-Each of the columns rises above a pedestal and is fluted, with capitals in the Corinthian order.
+At the center of the 25th Street elevation is a portico; this consists of a colonnade of six double-height columns, which support an entablature and a triangular pediment with sculptures.
+Each of the columns rises above a pedestal and is fluted; the capitals, or tops of the columns, are designed in the Corinthian order.
 The columns measure 24 ft tall.
 At street level, "two pedestals holding two monumental seated figures" of Wisdom and Force, by Frederick Ruckstull, flank a set of stairs leading to the portico.
 Both statues are variously cited as measuring 6 ft 10 in tall or 7 ft 6 in tall.
 They each depict a heroically sized male figure; the Force sculpture is of a man wearing armor, while the Wisdom sculpture holds an open book.

 Recessed behind the columns of the portico are five bays of doorways; the outer two bays are topped by triangular pediments with sculptures, while the center three bays are topped by arched pediments.
 Maximilian N. Schwartzott designed four sculptures for the triangular pediments, which were intended to represent the four periods of the day: The triangular pediment to the left (west) is ornamented with representations of morning and night, while those to the right (east) are ornamented with representations of noon and evening.
 The spandrels above these openings are 5 ft long.
 There are windows with balustrades on the second story, above the doorways.

 On either side of the central portico are four bays of windows with molded frames.
 Within these bays, the first-story windows have triangular or arched pediments, while the second-story windows are almost square.
 On the entirety of the 25th Street elevation, the second floor is topped by an entablature and a cornice with modillions and dentils.
 The third floor is set back slightly and includes rectangular windows, a simple entablature, and a rooftop parapet with sculptures.
 On the pediment is Charles Henry Niehaus's Triumph of Law, a group of five figures.
 The grouping is variously cited as measuring 43 ft wide and 9 ft high, or 32 ft wide and 14 ft high.
 This sculptural group contains icons such as tablets of the law, a crescent moon, a ram, and an owl; the center of the grouping depicts a seated woman flanked by two nude male figures.